Project-MONAI/MONAI/docs/source/highlights.md

 ```

 ### 4. Randomly crop out batch images based on positive/negative ratio
 Medical image data volume may be too large to fit into GPU memory.
 A widely-used approach is to randomly draw small size data samples during training.
-MONAI currrently provides uniform random sampling strategy as well as class-balanced fixed ratio sampling which may help stabilize the patch-based training process.
+MONAI currently provides uniform random sampling strategy as well as class-balanced fixed ratio sampling which may help stabilize the patch-based training process.

 ### 5. Deterministic training for reproducibility
 Deterministic training support is necessary and important in DL research area, especially when sharing reproducible work with others.
-Users can easily set random seed to all the transforms in MONAI locally and will not affect other non-deterministic modules in the user's program.
+Users can easily set the random seed to all the transforms in MONAI locally and will not affect other non-deterministic modules in the user's program.
 Example code:
 ```py
 # define a transform chain for pre-processing